 Orange County Car Accident Attorney

 Motor vehicle litigation applies to all types of accidents such as automobiles, trucks, motorcycles, and bicycles that operate on our streets and highways.
-Motor vehicle litigation can extend further than the basic car accident.
+Motor vehicle litigation can extend further than the basic car crash.
 This type of litigation may involve liability on the part of vehicle manufacturers, distributors, retailers, and other suppliers for defects in the vehicle itself.
 Motor vehicle litigation may also involve an action against governmental entities for the design, maintenance, and unsafe condition of our roadways.

-Because of the many potential causes of car accidents and the possible parties involved, these cases can often be significantly more complicated than you may imagine.
-Many cases involve more than simply filing an insurance claim and receiving a check.
+Because of the many potential causes of car accidents and the possible parties involved, these cases can often be significantly more complicated than one may imagine.
+Most cases involve more than simply filing an insurance claim and receiving a check.
 Instead, injured car accident victims may encounter many roadblocks and challenges to recovering compensation for their losses, which only compounds the stress of dealing with a serious injury.

-If you or a family member sustained injuries in any type of motor vehicle accident, allow the experienced car accident lawyers of Aitken Aitken Cohn to help you.
-We do not shy away from complex claims and help clients recover just compensation for losses and injuries incurred in car accidents.
+If you or a family member sustained injuries in any type of motor vehicle accident, allow the experienced Santa Ana car accident lawyers of Aitken * Aitken * Cohn to help you.
+We do not shy away from complex claims and help clients recover just compensation for losses and injuries incurred in car crashes.
 Please contact our office for a free consultation with our Orange County personal injury lawyers and to learn more today.

 What To Do After a Car Crash in Orange County?

 Many people have never been seriously injured in a motor vehicle accident before, so it is only natural that they may be unsure of what to do.
 The following are some important steps following a car accident: